-More than simply growing fruits and vegetables, the farm is also tasked with growing and maintaining the countless plants throughout the estate and its sister properties.
+More than simply growing fruits and vegetables, the farm is also tasked with growing and maintaining the countless plants throughout the estate and its associate properties.
 From caring for the exotic cultivars in Pleasantdale Chateau’s Orangerie and forcing bulbs for spring, to growing canna from their rhizomes, and planting masses of annual flowers each year, great time and expense goes into making each venue lush with color.

 In 1912, Charles Walter Nichols, a renowned industrial leader in New York City, purchased a number of contiguous Dutch farms in New Jersey that dated back to 1835.
 They became known as “Pleasantdale Farms” on which the Nichols family established their new home to escape the rigors of city life.

 As the farm lore has it, Mr. Nichols, a wealthy and prominent business leader, would on his days of retreat to the estate, occasionally sit at the roadside in his straw hat and sell produce to the passers-by, with them never quite knowing just who that man was who sold them their fruits and vegetables.

 Farmland on the grounds was restored to operation by the Knowles family (current owners of the Pleasantdale Chateau estate) after their acquisition of the property.
 Included on the grounds is a repurposed stone farm building as well as antique farm equipment recovered when the grounds were reclaimed for farming.